joshbeckman/notes/about.md

 I'm currently working as a Senior Staff Engineer at [Shopify](//shopify.com).
 I live in Chicago and [Chicago](/tags#chicago) is a great place to live.

 My email address is `josh@joshbeckman.org`.
-I strongly prefer email as a communication method, so email me if you have a comment about something I've written - or write a post on your own site (and [send a webmention](https://webmention.app/)!).
+I strongly prefer email as a communication method, so email me if you have a comment about something I've written - or write a post on your own site.

 > Want help with something?
 Here are [ways I'm able to help](/blog/ways-im-available-to-help/).